CyrusKashef/BKDecompressor/README.md

 In a terminal from the BKDecompressor folder, run the following:

-> python3 -m pip install -r requirements.txt
+> python -m pip install -r requirements.txt

 > python setup.py install